cassandre-tech/cassandre-trading-bot/docs/docs/learn/dry-mode-and-backtesting.md

 ---
 lang: en-US
 title: Dry mode & backtesting
-description: How to simulate a virtual exchange and import historical data to test your strategy gains
+description: Learn how to simulate a virtual exchange and import historical data to test your strategy gains
 ---
 # Dry mode & backtesting